 About This Course

-This course comprises two modules.
-In this introductory module I’ll describe the main concepts you need to understand Path Analysis (or Causal Modeling as it is otherwise known).
-This is preparatory to demonstrating in a later module how to do various kinds of modelling using the AMOS program, which is available online.
+In the second module I'll introduce the main concepts you need to understand Path Analysis (or Causal Modeling as it is otherwise known) and show you how to do various kinds of modelling using the AMOS program, which is available online.
 I’ll be showing you how to construct and test some simple models using techniques you can apply to your own data.

 This course is useful for research who want to model their own data.
 However, a second purpose of this course is to provide you with the knowledge you need to interpret descriptions of causal models that you may read about.
 Causal modeling is becoming increasingly popular, especially in social and clinical fields, and it is important to be able to interpret and evaluate a model you may come across in your own research or in a journal article which an editor has asked you to review.